List of lingua francas: Malay

 1839 – Trilingual Chinese-Malay-English text – Malay was the lingua franca across the Strait of Malacca, including the coasts of the Malay Peninsula of Malaysia and the eastern coast of Sumatra in Indonesia.

-In the 15th century, during the Malacca Sultanate, Malay was used as a lingua franca in Maritime Southeast Asia, by locals, and traders and artisans that stopped at Malacca via the Straits of Malacca.
-Malay was also presumably used as a language of trade among the elites and artisans around the islands of modern-day Philippines.
-Dutch scholar, Francois Valentijn (1666–1727) described the use of Malay in the region as being equivalent to the contemporary use of Latin and French in Europe.
+In the 15th century, during the Malacca Sultanate, Malay was the lingua franca of Maritime Southeast Asia, encompassing the present-day countries of Malaysia, Indonesia, Brunei, the Philippines, and East Timor, developing creoles and trade varieties across the region.
+Dutch scholar Francois Valentijn (1666–1727) described the use of Malay in the region as being equivalent to the contemporary use of Latin and French in Europe.

 Malay is currently used primarily in Malaysia (as Malaysian) and Brunei, and to a lesser extent in Singapore, parts of Sumatra and in the deep south of Thailand.
 One of Singapore's four official languages, the Malay language or 'Bahasa Melayu' was the lingua franca for Singapore prior to the introduction of English as a working and instructional language, and remains so for the elder generation.